tristanfluechter/commandline-fa/README.md

-# financial_analysis_mscba
+# Streamlit: Financial Analysis
-Work in Progress for Python Project - MSc Business Analytics - Group 4

-This repository is the working space for our Python project.
-To make a stock prediction, it is vital to have all files in the same folder.
-Simply run tester.py to start the program!
+This program has been written as part of the assignment for the MSc Business Analytics course "Programming" at UCD Smurfit School.
+It serves the purpose of providing detailed information about a given stock as well as making predictions based on past stock movements.

+All external code sources have been credited in the respective modules (LSTM, Random Forest).

+Code has been created by:
+Tristan Fluechter
+Odhrán MacDonnell
+Anirudh Bhatia
+Kunal Gupta